joshuamorton/joshuamorton.github.com/_posts/2017-1-25-juggling.md

 What sideswap tells us is the relationship between the heights of various throws.
-That is, a throw of "N" in siteswap is the number of beats until we need to throw that same prop again, so if I throw a "3" on count 0, then I have counts 1 and 2 free to do something, and then I will need to do something with that first prop again on count 3.
+That is, a throw of "N" in siteswap is the number of beats until we need to throw that same prop again, so if I throw a "3" on count 0, then I have counts 1 and 2 free to deal with other props, and then I will need to throw the first prop again on count 3.

 So then we can start to see why one might call a 3 ball pattern where every throw is the same a "3".
 The first ball gets throw with a 3, then the second